nicksheffield/formable/README.md

 ### Usage

 ```
-import Formable from '@nicksheffield/formable'
-import useFormable from '@nicksheffield/formable/hook'
+import useFormable from '@nicksheffield/formable'
 ```

-To see how to use the HOC or the hook, see the examples folder.
+To see how to use the hook, see the examples folder.

 ### Todo